*Esta publicación también está disponible en: Español

 Head to a beach club on Tierra Bomba: One of my favorite discoveries in Cartagena is the hidden gem of Tierra Bomba Island.
 This island is only a 10-minute boat ride from the city and offers several stylish beach clubs that make an easy escape from the city.
 I spent the day at the new Eteka Beach Club and we were literally the only people there that day.
 The day

 Enjoy a private beach day in the Rosario Islands: Escape the public crowded beaches of Cartagena by taking a day trip to IslaBela where you’ll get to enjoy a white sand beach and turquoise water.
-The day trip package includes boat transportation, lunch, a welcome drink and use of the facilities for just $50 USD.
+The day trip package includes boat transportation, lunch, a welcome drink, and use of the facilities for just $50 USD.
 Visit THIS LINK to reserve your spot.
-Or if going just for the day isn’t enough you can stay overnight in one of their oceanfront bungalows.
+Please stay overnight at IslaBela if you have the time.
+It’s one of those situations where the boat arrives to head back to Cartagena and you’re just not ready to leave.
+By staying overnight, you actually get an entire bonus day of beach time because the boat heads back around 3 pm the next day.
+So instead of only getting 5-hours to enjoy the sun & sand, you’ll be getting over 24-hours and the total cost isn’t much more than the day-pass if you’re traveling as a couple or group of friends.
+Visit THIS LINK to reserve a cabin.

 Take a food tour of Mercado de Bazurto: If you want to get off the beaten path, a visit to Mercado de Bazurto is a must-do.
 You can visit the market on your own or go on a tour with a local insider to make sure you don’t miss out on the best food.